 Step 1: Insert the Windows recovery drive in the unbootable computer and restart it.

-Step 2: Click Troubleshoot > Reset this PC.
+Step 2: Click Troubleshoot and then choose Reset this PC.

 That's a look at fixing the issue that Windows 10/8/7 won't boot.
 As you can see, there are lots of reasons to cause this issue.
 But none of them means your PC is broken or you will lose all stored data for good.
 Chances are that you can get all lost data back with free data recovery software like iBoysoft Data Recovery.
 And sometimes the fix is very simple.
 So give the tricks a try and see if they can work for you.